6 min read

 The Logical Architecture Beneath the Facts

 Somerville's dominant function was Ti — introverted thinking — and it expressed itself in a form unusual even among scientists: she was not primarily interested in discovering new phenomena but in understanding the logical structure that organized existing ones.
 When she translated Laplace's Mécanique Céleste for The Mechanism of the Heavens, she did not merely render the French into English.
-She rewrote it — expanding the mathematical demonstrations, adding physical context, reconstructing proofs from first principles when the original presentation seemed to her insufficiently rigorous.
+She rewrote it — expanding the mathematical demonstrations, reconstructing proofs from first principles when the original seemed insufficiently rigorous.
 The work was nearly twice as long as the original because Somerville could not leave a logical gap unfilled.

-This is Ti at its most characteristic: the drive to achieve internal consistency, to close all the logical loops, to understand not just what the answer is but why the answer must be exactly that and not something else.
-Somerville described her intellectual method in her autobiography with characteristic directness — she worked through problems multiple times, from different angles, until she was satisfied that she genuinely understood rather than merely knew.
-The distinction mattered enormously to her.
-Memorization without comprehension was the kind of learning she despised; it was, in her experience, what society offered women as a substitute for real education.
+This is Ti at its most characteristic: the drive to achieve internal consistency, to understand not just what the answer is but why the answer must be exactly that.
+Somerville described her method with characteristic directness — she worked through problems multiple times until she genuinely understood rather than merely knew.
+Memorization without comprehension was what society offered women as a substitute for real education, and she despised it.
+She learned without teachers for most of her life not because no teachers were available but because the self-directed construction of understanding was how her mind actually worked.

 The Connexion of Everything

-Her Ne auxiliary — extraverted intuition, the function that perceives connections and possibilities across apparently separate domains — is what made Somerville's scientific project possible.
-The thesis of On the Connexion of the Physical Sciences was not that science had many branches but that those branches were ultimately expressions of a single underlying reality, and that the relationships between them were as important as the facts within each.
-Astronomy, mathematics, magnetism, electricity, physics, geography — Somerville saw them all as facets of a single coherent system, and her Ne was the function that kept generating the connections: this equation in celestial mechanics has the same structural form as this phenomenon in electromagnetic theory; these tides are the same force as these stellar motions.
+Her Ne auxiliary — extraverted intuition, the function that perceives connections across apparently separate domains — is what made Somerville's scientific project possible.
+The thesis of On the Connexion of the Physical Sciences was not that science had many branches but that those branches were ultimately expressions of a single underlying reality.
+Astronomy, mathematics, magnetism, electricity, geography — she saw them all as facets of a single coherent system, and each domain she mastered added to the conceptual web rather than displacing what had come before.

 The Meticulous Scholar

-She revised her books meticulously across multiple editions — On the Connexion of the Physical Sciences went through ten editions in her lifetime, each updated to reflect new scientific developments.
-This is not the behavior of someone whose relationship to existing knowledge is casual.
-Somerville treated the accumulated body of scientific understanding with the same care she gave her internal logical frameworks — it mattered to get it right, to track changes, to maintain precision across time.
+Si tertiary provides the grounding that prevents the Ti-Ne axis from becoming purely abstract.
+For Somerville, it expressed itself as scholarly discipline: patient, meticulous, cumulative.
+She was not a genius of sudden inspiration; she built understanding brick by brick.
+On the Connexion of the Physical Sciences went through ten editions in her lifetime, each updated to reflect new scientific developments — not the behavior of someone whose relationship to existing knowledge is casual.
+It mattered to get it right, to track changes, to maintain precision across time.

 The Social World She Navigated Carefully